kauemurakami/getx_snippets_extension/README.md

 ### 2.0.0
 get-snippets release 2.
 :octopus: New Features :octopus:
 You can now create dynamic lists.
-With the getxlist snippet we will treat you:
+With the getlist snippet we will treat you:
 - GetX widget with optional attributes and its mandatory builder function
 - A configured ListView.separated
 - A ListTile to simulate your list